Fox Sports FC

-Fox Sports FC (formerly Total Football) was an Australian football (soccer) discussion show that televised on Fox Sports.
+Fox Sports FC (formerly Total Football) was an Australian soccer discussion show that televised on Fox Sports.

 History

-Aired at 8:30pm every Tuesday night on Fox Sports, the show was split into two halves, with the first half of the show dedicated to the A-League and the second to European football.
+Aired at 8:30pm every Tuesday night on Fox Sports, the show was split into two halves, with the first half of the show dedicated to the A-League and the second to European soccer.

 Regular panelists included Andy Harper, Mark Bosnich, Melanie McLaughlin, Marko Rudan and others to discuss and dissect the weekend's action.
 The European-based segment primarily discusses the Premier League, with wrap-ups and highlights of football around the world.
 The European section usually included a guest from England via video link such as Darren Lewis, Ray Parlour, Gary O'Reilly and Stewart Robson.